earoy/eeg-dot-digit-analysis/README.md

 ### Data cleaning

-The data are cleaned using the SENSI short epoch preprocessing pipeline.
-The details for using this pipeline can be found [LINK].
+The data are cleaned using the SENSI short epoch preprocessing pipeline<sup>1</sup>.
 In the folder `/bash/preproc/configs`, there are a series of `.m` files that configure the preprocessing pipeline for each participant.
 The paths to these files are listed in the file `/bash/preproc/configs.txt`, which you will have to update to reflect your directory structure.
 Once you have updated these paths, you are ready to run the preprocessing pipeline.

 To run locally, you will have to edit the `/matlab/preproc/runCleaning.m` file to specify the Matlab paths on your computer and then the function for each participant.